Capital City: Sarajevo

 How to become a resident of Bosnia and Herzegovina

-Are you planning on visiting friends or family in Bosnia-Herzegovina or are you shortly moving for business-related reasons?
+Are you planning on visiting friends or family, or are you shortly moving to Bosnia-Herzegovina for business-related reasons?
 The good news is that you are not required to get a visa.
 If your stay does not extend the allowed period of 90-days, then you can travel with your passport.
 Once you enter the country, you have 72 hours to register with the local police office.
 However, if you are moving permanently you will need a visa and acquiring one can be a weary process.

 As the country is currently on the path of becoming a European Union member, it has adopted a visa policy similar to EU countries.
 This means that you need to apply for a temporary residence permit that will allow you to live in the country for up to 12 months with the potential to request an extension.
 Temporary residence permits can be granted on the grounds of: